segmentio/segment-docs/src/connections/spec/video.md

 #### Position: `Integer`

-The current index position **in seconds** of the playhead.
-If available - this should includes the duration of any ads seen.
+The current index position **in seconds** of the playhead, including the duration of any ads seen (if available).
 If the playback is a livestream, check the documentation for relevant destinations for details on how to correctly pass the playhead position.

 #### Seek Position: `Integer`